Welcome to Uttlesford Wildlife.

 Although, in common with the rest of the country, this area has suffered from the impacts of development and intensive farming, there are still many places where rare species and attractive habitats can be found.
 The picture in our logo is Crested Cow-wheat, and Uttlesford is now one of the last parts of the UK where this species can be found.
 You can read more about this species on the Saffron Walden Museum website.

-Ancient woodland with Oxlips, and chalk grassland roadside verges are specialities of the area.
+Ancient woodland with Oxlips, and chalk grassland roadside verges are specialties of the area.
 There are also marsh sites in our river valleys, and traditional orchards, all offering opportunities to see many wildflowers including orchids.

 Help a Hedgehog today